gchevrot/gchevrot.github.com/content/pages/about.rst

 .. container:: rightside

-    I am a computational biophysicist (postdoc fellow) working in Synchrotron SOLEIL at CNRS.
+    I am a computational biophysicist (postdoc fellow) working at `Synchrotron SOLEIL`_ / CNRS_.
 Currently I am in the biophysics `group of G. Kneller`_ and I am part of the Sputnik_ project.
     My research interests include the dynamics of proteins and the coupling between molecular simulation and experiments.
 I really enjoy molecular